 The Current Approved Instructor List can be obtained from the ASEP Chair.

-New instructors must complete the following process:
+New instructors and programs must complete the following process:

 Complete an online application using the application button below.